FAQ

 Facet is focused on delivering the most decentralized and secure solution for scaling Ethereum.
 Our priority is providing real value through technology, not through speculative incentives or rewards.

-At this time, there are no plans for a token airdrop reward.
+There are no plans for a token airdrop reward.

 Advanced Topics